Brushing Your Cat’s Teeth

 Commercial toothbrushes are available that are specifically designed for use in cats.
 These include:

 For some cats, it is acceptable to use a very soft toothbrush designed for use in human babies.
-The toothbrush should be very soft.
 You can also use a finger toothbrush, gauze wrapped around a finger, or continue using a cotton swab.

 Check with your veterinarian if you are uncertain of which brush to use.
 Ultimately, it is preferable to use a brush where the bristles can reach just below the gumline at the tooth/gum interface.